 Amazon packs an Alexa Voice Remote into the box with all its Fire TV products, and Alexa does a great job of helping navigate the sheer volume of content and features available through the Fire TV platform.
 However, the standard remote is pretty basic, with little ability to customize buttons and missing useful functions, like the remote finder that is available for Roku streaming devices.
-Amazon's new Alexa Voice Remote Pro ($34.99) is loaded with convenience features that fill these holes and more, making it a pleasure to use and worthy of consideration for upgrading your current Fire TV remote.
+Amazon's new Alexa Voice Remote Pro ($34.99, on sale as of 5/15/2023 for $29.99) is loaded with convenience features that fill these holes and more, making it a pleasure to use and worthy of consideration for upgrading your current Fire TV remote.

 Amazon sent me an Alexa Voice Remote Pro and Fire TV Cube (3rd generation) for testing a few days ago.
 I found the remote has small but significant upgrades over the other Alexa remotes, and three of the new features won me over immediately.
 First, you can ask Alexa to find the remote, and it will emit a sound.
 Second, the backlit buttons make using the remote in the dark possible.
 And finally, you can easily assign the two user-programmable buttons to anything – including Alexa commands.
 The Alexa Voice Remote Pro is a worthwhile upgrade, especially if you have Alexa-controlled smart home devices.

 When it’s dark, a backlight will illuminate the keys for just a few seconds – long enough to find and press a button.
 You can jiggle the remote to reactivate the light if you need a second look.